oguimbal/jcool-docs/demander/push.md

       // an arbitrary external ID that might be useful to you
       externalId: "my id"
       // Who is the demander of this dispute ?
+      // If you specify either "person" or company", then this means that your company has been mandated for their representation.
+      // ... if your company is the demander, then leave this blank.
       demanders: [{ person: { firstName: "Perh", lastName: "Sohn" } }]
       // Who is the opponent in this dispute ?
       opponent: {